MM Alam: Deputation to Syria

-In the early 1970s, Alam was deputed to Syria at the request of the Syrian government, to train their pilots.
+In the early 1970s, he was deputed to Syria at the request of the Syrian government, to train their pilots.
 After the 1971 War broke out back home, resulting in the secession of East Pakistan and the creation of Bangladesh, Alam became depressed and did not report for duty for those months according to Azim Daudpota.
 He refused to accept his salary, as he believed he hadn't earned it.
 Additionally, when some PAF officers had submitted excessive personal claims from the Syrian government, Alam had them court-martialed.
 Daudpota states that this was from his strict sense of ethics.

-Wing Commander Alam was promoted to the rank of temporary Group Captain by the Government of Pakistan on 10 February 1977.
+He was promoted to the rank of temporary Group Captain by the Government of Pakistan on 10 February 1977.

 Return to Pakistan

-In July 1978, Air Commodore MM Alam was appointed as Assistant Chief of Air Staff (Flight Safety).
-For his contributions, he was awarded the Sitara-i-Imtiaz.
+In July 1978, Air Commodore MM Alam was appointed as Assistant Chief of Air Staff (Flight Safety) and was awarded the Sitara-i-Imtiaz for his contributions.
 In 1980, he attended the Royal College of Defence Studies in the United Kingdom, where officials issued a report comparing him to Field Marshal William Slim, 1st Viscount Slim.
 When he returned to Pakistan, he had hoped he would be given command of an operational air base but was not.

-In March 1981, Alam was designated as the Assistant Chief of the Air Staff (Plans).
+In March 1981, he was designated as the Assistant Chief of the Air Staff (Plans).
 In May of that year, he played a key role in the "Zarb-e-Kaleem" exercise of the Pakistan Army, as commander of Blue Land Forces.
 He was also responsible for overseeing the planning of the PAF's U.S. aircraft and weapons procurement program and was appointed deputy leader of the PAF delegation to the United States to negotiate a military assistance agreement.

-Air Commodore MM Alam was pivotal in determining Pakistan's future air warfare capability.
+Air Commodore Alam was pivotal in determining Pakistan's future air warfare capability.
 At a briefing with President Zia-ul-Haq and Air Chief Marshal Anwar Shamim to discuss aircraft options now that relations with the USA had resumed, Alam (by his account) stood at the end of the meeting to challenge Shamim.
 "Sir, we should go for nothing less than F-16s which would serve our needs for the next 20-30 years" His overt challenge incited an irate response from Zia.
 Before leaving the briefing, Zia threw his folder on the table and said, "Gentlemen, I don't think you have done your homework properly".
 The Pakistan Air Force eventually bought the F-16s.